strigo/wryte/README.md

 NOTE: WIP!

-Wryte aims to provide a simple API for logging in Python for both simple and JSON based messages.
+Wryte aims to provide a simple API for logging in Python for both human readable and JSON based messages.

 The main premise is that a standard CLI application logs to the console, while a server side app will probably want to log some human readable messages to syslog/console while logging JSON strings containing the same information with some additional contextual information over the wire (to a log aggregation service e.g. ELK/Graylog2)